Ti-Max/fagprove-2025/README.md

-# 📺 Fagprove
+# My Podcasts

-Fagprove is a [Phoenix LiveView](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html) application backed by a PostgreSQL database.
+My Podcasts is a [Phoenix LiveView](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html) application backed by a PostgreSQL database.
 It uses `yt-dlp` for downloading YouTube audio and leverages Nix and Docker for a reproducible development environment.

 ---